Minionflo/ollama-intel-arc/README.md

 3. ComfyUI
    * The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
-   * Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu&version=v2.6.10%2Bxpu&os=linux%2Fwsl2&package=docker)
+   * Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu)

 4. SD.Next
    * All-in-one for AI generative image based on Automatic1111
-   * Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu&version=v2.6.10%2Bxpu&os=linux%2Fwsl2&package=docker)
+   * Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu)
    * Uses a customized version of the SD.Next [docker file](https://github.com/vladmandic/sdnext/blob/dev/configs/Dockerfile.ipex), making it compatible with the Intel Extension for Pytorch image.

+5. OpenAI Whisper
+   * Robust Speech Recognition via Large-Scale Weak Supervision
+   * Uses as the base container the official [Intel® Extension for PyTorch](* Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu)

 ## Setup
 Run the following commands to start your Ollama instance with Open WebUI